-— Languages that contain standard library functions for performing bulk copying of storage areas; and
+— Languages that contain standard library functions for performing bulk copying of storage areas;

-— The same range of languages having the characteristics listed in subclause 6.9 Unchecked array indexing [XYZ] .
+— The same range of languages having the characteristics listed in 6.9 Unchecked array indexing [XYZ] .

 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Only use library functions that perform checks on the arguments to ensure no buffer overrun can occur.
-Perform checks on the argument expressions prior to calling the Standard library function to ensure that no buffer overrun will occur.
+— Only use library functions that perform checks on the arguments to ensure no buffer overrun can occur and perform checks on the argument expressions prior to calling the Standard library function to ensure that no buffer overrun will occur;

-— Use static analysis to verify that the appropriate library functions are only called with arguments that do not result in a buffer overrun or overlap.
+— Use static analysis to verify that the appropriate library functions are only called with arguments that do not result in a buffer overrun or overlap;

-NOTE: Such analysis may require that source code contain certain kinds of information, for example, that the bounds of all declared arrays be explicitly specified, or that pre- and post-conditions be specified as annotations or language constructs.
+NOTE Such analysis may require that source code contain certain kinds of information, for example, that the bounds of all declared arrays be explicitly specified, or that pre- and post-conditions be specified as annotations or language constructs.

-— Sanitize all input data so that excessively large input data that could result in overflows is rejected.
+— Sanitize all input data so that excessively large input data that could result in overflows is rejected;

-— Do not suppress bounds checks if provided by the language.
+— Avoid suppressing any bounds checks provided by the language.

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider the following items:

-— Providing libraries that perform checks on the parameters to ensure that no buffer overrun can occur; and
+— Providing libraries that perform checks on the parameters to ensure that no buffer overrun can occur;